MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-05.md

 >To learn more about Layers, you can refer to Unity's <a href="https://docs.unity3d.com/Manual/Layers.html" target="_blank">Layers</a> documentation.

 > [!TIP]
-> If you want to see the Spatial Awareness Mesh when testing the Tap To Place functionality on your HoloLens, you can temporary set the Spatial Mesh Observer's Display Option to Visible.
+> If you want to see the Spatial Awareness Mesh when testing the Tap To Place functionality on your HoloLens, you can temporarily set the Spatial Mesh Observer's Display Option to Visible.
 For a reminder on how to change the Display Option, you can refer to the [Changing the Spatial Awareness Display Option](mr-learning-base-03.md#changing-the-spatial-awareness-display-option) instructions.

-With the RoverAssembly object still selected, in the Hierarchy window, locate the **On Placing Started ()** and click the **+** icon to add a new event:
+With the RoverAssembly object still selected in the Hierarchy window, in the Inspector window, locate the **On Placing Started ()** event and click the **+** icon to add a new event:

 ![mr-learning-base](images/mr-learning-base/base-05-section3-step1-2.png)

 Configure the event as follows:

 * Assign the **RoverAssembly** object as a listener for the On Placing Started () event by dragging it from the Hierarchy window into the **None (Object)** field
-* From the **No Function** dropdown, select **TapToPlace** > **float SurfaceNormalOffset** update set the SurfaceNormalOffset property value when the event is triggered
+* From the **No Function** dropdown, select **TapToPlace** > **float SurfaceNormalOffset** to update the SurfaceNormalOffset property value when the event is triggered
 * Verify that the argument is set to **0**

 ![mr-learning-base](images/mr-learning-base/base-05-section3-step1-3.png)